White House State of the Union guests include Tyre Nichols’s parents, Paul Pelosi, Bono

 Lynette Bonar

-Bonar is a member of Navajo Nation and a former U.S. Army sergeant and medic.
-She spent 19 years providing clinical care as a registered nurse at the Tuba City, Ariz., Regional Health Care Corporation.
+Lynette Bonar is a member of Navajo Nation and a former U.S. Army sergeant and medic.
+She spent 19 years providing clinical care as a registered nurse at the Tuba City, Arizona, Regional Health Care Corporation.

 In 2019, Bonar opened a special care center that marked the first cancer center opened on a Native American reservation.